Manchester, Bolton and Bury Canal

-The Manchester Bolton & Bury Canal is a disused canal in Greater Manchester, England, built to link Bolton and Bury with Manchester.
+The Manchester, Bolton and Bury Canal is a disused canal in Greater Manchester, England, built to link Bolton and Bury with Manchester.
 The canal, when fully opened, was 15 mi 1 furlong long.
 It was accessed via a junction with the River Irwell in Salford.
 Seventeen locks were required to climb to the summit as it passed through Pendleton, heading northwest to Prestolee before it split northwest to Bolton and northeast to Bury.
 Between Bolton and Bury the canal was level and required no locks.
 Six aqueducts were built to allow the canal to cross the rivers Irwell and Tonge and several minor roads.

 The canal was commissioned in 1791 by local landowners and businessmen and built between 1791 and 1808, during the Golden Age of canal building, at a cost of £127,700 (£ today).
 Originally designed for narrow gauge boats, during its construction the canal was altered into a broad gauge canal to allow an ultimately unrealised connection with the Leeds and Liverpool Canal.
 The canal company later converted into a railway company and built a railway line close to the canal's path, which required modifications to the Salford arm of the canal.

 Most of the freight carried was coal from local collieries but, as the mines reached the end of their working lives sections of the canal fell into disuse and disrepair and it was officially abandoned in 1961.
 In 1987 a society was formed with the aim of restoring the canal for leisure use and, in 2006, restoration began in the area around the junction with the River Irwell in Salford.
 The canal is currently navigable as far as Oldfield Road, Salford.